Shelpin/Shelpin/README.md

 After the completion of the MVP, a very special donation crowdfunding will happen ;) to complete the whole platform and fund the global expansion of Shelpin DAO to become a global welfare recirculation machine to balance our society.

+Shelpin itself is an experiment but I can´t help seeing the result.
+Do you wanna play together??? ;)))

 # Contact and social stuff

 www.shelpin.com